Amazing or Scary? We asked our amazing community about their thoughts on and experiences of Home Birth.

-- Planned to be at home first time but transferred in for blood loss- was very disruptive to my birth zen 😁 Second birth at home and all I imagined- LOVED IT ✨😍 hospital birth is scary to me 👀
+- I planned to be at home first time but transferred in for blood loss- was very disruptive to my birth zen ?
+Second birth at home and all I imagined- LOVED IT!!
+A hospital birth seems scary to me.

 - As a student midwife I am constantly analysing this.
 For me I see all the pluses for home birth, own environment, less intervention, more freedom, healthier in terms of germs etc. BUT as your first birth is always unpredictable I think it’s a case of confidence and whether you would find a transfer disruptive.

 - Amazing!!
 My second birth was a planned homebirth and out of the three births I’ve had, it’s my favourite!